krishaamer/green-filter-research/research/literature/investing.md

 import Bunq from '../images/bunq.jpg'
 ```

+# Money {#money}

+Money connects all industries.

 # ESG Shopping {#esg-shopping}

 “changing our relationship with money”

 # Countering Greenwashing {#countering-greenwashing}

+In the USA: *“If it’s easy to tell if milk is fat-free by just looking at the nutrition label, it might be time to make it easier to tell if “green” or “sustainable” funds are really what they say they are.”* says Gary Gensler, head of U.S. Securities and Exchange Commission. (**ussecuritiesandexchangecommissionOfficeHoursGary2022?**)

 The European Unions has proposed legislation to counter greenwashing.